Ultraviolet germicidal irradiation: UV Dose

+Bulbs require periodic cleaning and replacement to ensure effectiveness.
+The lifetime of germicidal UV bulbs varies depending on design.
+Also, the material that the bulb is made of can absorb some of the germicidal rays.
+Lamp cooling under airflow can also lower UV output.
+The UV dose should be calculated using the end of lamp life (EOL is specified in number of hours when the lamp is expected to reach 80% of its initial UV output).
+Some shatter-proof lamps are coated with a fluorated ethylene polymer to contain glass shards and mercury in case of breakage; this coating reduces UV output by as much as 20%.

-The UV intensity is specified for each lamp at a distance of 1 meter.
+UV source intensity is sometimes specified as irradiance at a distance of 1 meter, which can be easily converted to radiant intensity.
 UV intensity is inversely proportional to the square of the distance so it decreases at longer distances.
 Alternatively, it rapidly increases at distances shorter than 1 m.
 In the above formula, the UV intensity must always be adjusted for distance unless the UV dose is calculated at exactly 1 m from the lamp.
-Also, to ensure effectiveness, the UV dose must be calculated at the end of lamp life (EOL is specified in number of hours when the lamp is expected to reach 80% of its initial UV output) and at the furthest distance from the lamp on the periphery of the target area.
-Some shatter-proof lamps are coated with a fluorated ethylene polymer to contain glass shards and mercury in case of breakage; this coating reduces UV output by as much as 20%.

-To accurately predict what UV dose will be delivered to the target, the UV intensity, adjusted for distance, coating, and end of lamp life, will be multiplied by the exposure time.
+The UV dose should be calculated at the furthest distance from the lamp on the periphery of the target area.
+Increases in fluence can be achieved by using reflection, such that the same light passes through the medium several times before being absorbed.
+Aluminum has the highest reflectivity rate versus other metals and is recommended when using UV.

 In static applications the exposure time can be as long as needed for an effective UV dose to be reached.
-In case of rapidly moving air, in AC air ducts, for example, the exposure time is short, so the UV intensity must be increased by introducing multiple UV lamps or even banks of lamps.
-Also, the UV installation should ideally be located in a long straight duct section with the lamps directing UVC in a direction parallel to the airflow to maximize the time the air is irradiated.

-These calculations actually predict the UV fluence and it is assumed that the UV fluence will be equal to the UV dose.
-The UV dose is the amount of germicidal UV energy absorbed by a microbial population over a period of time.
-If the microorganisms are planktonic (free floating) the UV fluence will be equal the UV dose.
-However, if the microorganisms are protected by mechanical particles, such as dust and dirt, or have formed biofilm a much higher UV fluence will be needed for an effective UV dose to be introduced to the microbial population.
+In waterflow/airflow disinfection, exposure time can be increased by increasing the illuminated volume, decreasing the fluid speed, or recirculating the air or water repeatedly through the illuminated section.
+This ensures multiple passes so that the UV is effective against the highest number of microorganisms and will irradiate resistant microorganisms more than once to break them down.

 Inactivation of microorganisms

-The degree of inactivation by ultraviolet radiation is directly related to the UV dose applied to the water.
-The dosage, a product of UV light intensity and exposure time, is usually measured in microjoules per square centimeter, or equivalently as microwatt seconds per square centimeter (μW·s/cm2).
-Dosages for a 90% kill of most bacteria and viruses range between 2,000 and 8,000 μW·s/cm2.
-Larger parasites such as cryptosporidium require a lower dose for inactivation.
-As a result, US EPA has accepted UV disinfection as a method for drinking water plants to obtain cryptosporidium, giardia or virus inactivation credits.
-For example, for a 90% reduction of cryptosporidium, a minimum dose of 2,500 μW·s/cm2 is required based on EPA's 2006 guidance manual.
+Microbes are more susceptible to certain wavelengths of UV light, a function called the germicidal effectiveness curve.
+The curve for E. coli is given in the figure, with the most effective UV light having a wavelength of 265 nm.
+This applies to most bacteria and does not change significantly for other microbes.
+Dosages for a 90% kill rate of most bacteria and viruses range between 2,000 and 8,000 μJ/cm2.
+Larger parasites such as Cryptosporidium require a lower dose for inactivation.
+As a result, US EPA has accepted UV disinfection as a method for drinking water plants to obtain Cryptosporidium, Giardia or virus inactivation credits.
+For example, for a 90% reduction of Cryptosporidium, a minimum dose of 2,500 μW·s/cm2 is required based on EPA's 2006 guidance manual.